 In stressful, busy times like the holidays, instead of focusing on improvement, focus on maintenance.
 Keeping your fitness baseline by staying active for 20 to 30 minutes a few times a week instead of pushing for hour-long sessions daily will help reduce pressure.
 Keeping healthy and allowing time to enjoy the holidays will feel more manageable than being hard on yourself for not having the time or energy to train at full speed.

 Your running schedule will almost certainly be disrupted between the weather, vacation days, extra family time, and holiday events.
 One of the best ways to stay on track with your fitness goals is to remain flexible.
 Being willing to adjust the time of your run, switch to an indoor workout, or even shorten the length of daily training will help to ensure that you get workouts in and don't get discouraged.
 It can be easy to decide you've missed too many activities, so what's one more to skip because you don't have time for all of it?
 By avoiding that temptation and staying flexible, you'll be surprised by how many workouts you can complete and the miles you can log.

-When it's dark by 5 pm, it can be difficult to get motivated to go out for a run.
+When it's dark by 5 pm, it can be challenging to get motivated to go out for a run.
 However, an added perk of running in the dark during the holidays is taking advantage of holiday decorations and lights.
 Holiday decorations offer a good distraction, and running past lights can help to get you in the holiday spirit.
 During the holidays, consider running through different neighborhoods every day so that you get to enjoy lots of decorations.
-And, you might even want to add some seasonal music to your running playlist.
+And you might even want to add seasonal music to your running playlist.